streamflow-finance/js-sdk/packages/distributor/README.md

     startVestingTs: 0, // Timestamp when Airdrop starts
     endVestingTs: now + 3600 * 24 * 7, // Timestamp when Airdrop ends
     clawbackStartTs: now + 5, // Timestamp after which Airdrop can be clawed back to the Sender address
-    claimsClosable: false, // Whether individual Claims can be closed by the Sender }, solanaParams,
+    claimsClosableByAdmin: false, // Whether individual Claims can be closed by the Sender
+    claimsClosableByClaimant: false, // Whether the Recipient can close their own Claim
+    claimsLimit: null, // The number of times a Recipient can Claim the Airdrop - 0 or null for no limit on claims }, solanaParams,
 );